 The origins of the Festival Society

-Staging the Festival would not be possible without our Members.
+In 2021 we're celebrating 70 years of Glyndebourne Membership.
 Discover the story behind the Glyndebourne Festival Society, and how it was established in 1951.

 The fact that membership support has been maintained ever since, funding a new opera house along the way, is thanks to the generosity of many.